Deksom/Deksom/README.md

 I'm still learning and growing, but I'm motivated and ready to take on cool projects - from building landing pages to tweaking layouts or making designs come alive in code.

-When I'm not coding, I'm probably deep into some game🎮 or watching something on Netflix📺.